 The particular branching pattern created by lineage splitting is called topology, which represents the evolutionary development of the contemporary generation through progressive branching of lineages.

 Depending on the study requirement, a phylogenetic tree can be rooted or unrooted, as well as scaled or unscaled.
-The proper rooting of a phylogenetic tree is required for a better understanding of the directionality of evolution and genetic divergence.
+The proper rooting of a phylogenetic tree is required to better understand the directionality of evolution and genetic divergence.

-Various methods including a molecular clock, midpoint rooting, and outgroup rooting is available to accurately estimating the tree root using gene sequencing data and assumptions.
+Various methods including a molecular clock, midpoint rooting, and outgroup rooting, are available to accurately estimate the tree root using gene sequencing data and assumptions.
 In contrast, an unrooted phylogenetic tree only represents relationships among species without showing an ancestral root of origin.